On the Theoretical Guarantees for Parameter Estimation of Gaussian Random Field Models: A Sparse Precision Matrix Approach: Introduction

-Several other methods have been proposed in the literature to deal with the ``Big $n$" problem in GRF modeling.
+Several other methods have been proposed in the literature to deal with the ``Big $n$" problem in GRF {estimation}.
 These approaches can be broadly classified in six main classes: \textbf{1)} \emph{Likelihood approximation methods} approximate the likelihood function in the spectral domain~\citep{Fuentes2007, SteinBook}, or approximate it as a product of conditional densities~\citep{Vecchia1988, SteinEtal2004}; \textbf{2)} \emph{Covariance tapering} provides a sparse covariance matrix in which the long range (usually weak) covariance elements are set to zero.
 Sparse matrix routines are then used to efficiently find the inverse and determinant of the resulting matrix~\citep{FurrerEtal2006}; \textbf{3)} \emph{Low-rank process approximation methods} are based on a truncated basis expansion of the underlying GRF which results in reducing the computational complexity from $O(n^3)$ to $O(p^3)$, where $p$ is the number of basis functions used to approximate the process~\citep{Higdon2002, CressieJohannesson2008, BanerjeeEtal2008, Nychka2012}; \textbf{4)} \emph{Sampling-based stochastic approximation} draws $m$ sample data points ($m\ll n$) at each iteration, and the model parameters are updated according to a stochastic approximation technique until the convergence is achieved~\citep{LiangEtal2013}; \textbf{5)} \emph{Localized GRFs} split the input domain into different segments, and the covariance parameters are estimated via ML locally on each segment~\citep{GramacyApley2013} -- this approach requires further formulation to avoid discontinuities on the predicted surface over the full domain~\citep{Park2011}; and finally \textbf{6)} \emph{Markov random field approximations}, related to our proposed SPS method, will be discussed in more detail in Section~\ref{sec:motivation}.
-There are also methods in the intersection of two classes: \cite{SangHuang2012} have combined low-rank process approximation with covariance tapering; \cite{snelson2007} proposed a mix of likelihood approximation and localized GRF.
+There are also methods in the intersection of two classes: \cite{SangHuang2012} combined low-rank process approximation with covariance tapering; \cite{snelson2007} proposed a mix of likelihood approximation and localized GRF; {\cite{hensman13gaussian} used stochastic variational inference for GRF models and extended their approach to non-Gaussian and latent variable models; \cite{rodner12large} considered using GRF models for multi-class classification under the big $n$ scenario and used parametrized histogram intersection kernels.}

 The rest is organized as follows: in Section~\ref{sec:motivation}, we motivate the proposed method.
 In Sections \ref{sec:covSelection} and \ref{sec:statProp} we discuss the two-stage SPS method in detail and prove the statistical properties of the SPS estimator.
 From a computational perspective, it is shown that the first stage has linear convergence rate, and that the second stage problem is strongly convex around the estimator, which can be solved efficiently via a line search for isotropic GRFs.
 Next, in Section~\ref{sec:numericals}, we assess the prediction performance of the proposed method comparing it to alternative methods on both synthetic and real data.
 Finally, in Section~\ref{sec:concludings} we conclude by providing some summarizing remarks and directions for further research.